International Program Prosposal Guide

 - Ongoing Orientation

 Orientation: A pre-departure orientation is a required part of all education abroad programs, including TSU Faculty-Led, for both students and faculty leaders.
-DIA coordinates this meeting and provides Faculty Leaders with the date and time several months in advance.
-ODIA will lead the beginning Health and Safety section of the orientation meeting and then faculty leaders will lead their break-out sessions to discuss various topics including budgeting, culture, behavioral expectations, packing, etc. Faculty leaders are encouraged to require additional meetings prior to the mandatory pre-departure orientation, especially to focus on academic expectations, but must also require attendance of their participants to the already scheduled orientation by ODIA.
-Participant attendance is strictly mandatory to convey to students that faculty leaders and DIA are serious about the program, to diminish disciplinary problems and emphasize faculty’s expectations, and to reduce liability.
+OIA coordinates this meeting and provides Faculty Leaders with the date and time several months in advance.
+OIA will lead the beginning Health and Safety section of the orientation meeting and then faculty leaders will lead their break-out sessions to discuss various topics including budgeting, culture, behavioral expectations, packing, etc. Faculty leaders are encouraged to require additional meetings prior to the mandatory pre-departure orientation, especially to focus on academic expectations, but must also require attendance of their participants to the already scheduled orientation by OIA.
+Participant attendance is strictly mandatory to convey to students that faculty leaders and OIA are serious about the program, to diminish disciplinary problems and emphasize faculty’s expectations, and to reduce liability.
 Consortia-Led program - Students and faculty leaders with TnCIS will attend/participate in their TnCIS orientation

 Ongoing Orientation: The program will provide students with a continuous “Orientation” to the host culture by providing them with information about the host location and culture in order to maximize their experience and learning.